Variations on the theme of the Trotter-Kato theorem for homogenization of periodic hyperbolic systems: Introduction

 Recall that, according to the classical Trotter-Kato theorem (see, e.~g., \cite[Chapter~X, Theorem 1.1]{Sa}), the strong convergence of semigroups follows from the strong convergence of the corresponding resolvents.
 This result is fruitful for time-dependent homogenization problems.
 Let us note the recent work \cite{ChEl}, where the transfer of the Trotter-Kato theorem to weak and uniform operator topologies was studied and the results were applied to homogenization of parabolic equations (without operator error estimates).
-Let us also mention the preprint \cite{CooSav}, where the homogenization of the attractors of the quasi-linear damped wave equation was derived from the $(L_2\rightarrow L_2)$-approximation for the resolvent.
-But the results of \cite{CooSav} can not be written in the uniform operator topology.
+Let us also mention the paper \cite{CooSav}, where the homogenization of the attractors of the quasi-linear damped wave equation was derived from the $(L_2\rightarrow L_2)$-approximation for the resolvent.
+But the results of \cite{CooSav} can not be written in the uniform operator topology: the error estimates for homogenization are written in terms of the attractors, not the solutions\footnote{I.~e., there are no operator-error analogues for Theorem 1.3 from \cite{FiVi}, where the quantitative homogenization of attaractors was studied in a more classical manner.}, and the dependence of constants from the norms of the initial data was not traced.
 For operators, acting in a bounded domain, hyperbolic results were derived from elliptic ones via the Laplace transform, see \cite{M4}.
 But the corresponding results do not look optimal with respect to the type of the operator norm.
 Let us also mention the work \cite{W}, where Laplace transform technique also was applied, but the rate of convergence was not traced explicitly.
+Finally, we highlight the paper \cite{CheW}, where the non-stationary homogenization result with the precise order error estimate was derived from elliptic one with the help of the Fourier–Laplace transform.

 The method of the present paper also can be considered as a variation on the theme of the Trotter-Kato theorem.